is12b/Elmah.Contrib.EntityFramework/README.md

 var errors = await elmahContext.Errors.ToArrayAsync();
 ```

-Tou can also specify the table name to map:
+You can also specify the table name to map:
 ```csharp
 var elmahContext = new ElmahContext(nameOrConnectionString, "MyElmahErrorsTable");
 ```